 - For recording of child subjects, here is an excellent description of a fully

 - For recording from adult subjects here are suggestions

 from Michael Chial.

-If you have older recordings on cassettes or reel-to-reel, we recommend using a professional digitization service.
+If you want to extract digitized files from older analog recordings on cassettes or reel-to-reel, we recommend using a professional digitization service.
 Prices for this service are now very reasonable.
-In the United States, we can recommend Canaan Technologies